The Climate Emergency Declaration

 - Provide project management to initiate delivery of the action plan.

 Ricardo Energy & Environment (REE) were selected and commissioned to undertake an authoritative, independent study covering parts a) to c) above.
 REE are part of Ricardo, a global strategic engineering and environmental consultancy that specialises in the transport, energy, and scarce resources sectors.

 Read Suffolk Climate Emergency Plan Technical Report (PDF, 3MB).

 The report is an independently produced, technical background study which has been produced to support stakeholder engagement in advance of the creation of a Suffolk Climate Emergency Plan.
 It should be noted that opportunities for action by partners in support of the aspiration for climate neutrality across Suffolk by 2030 do not imply delivery commitment at this stage.

 Phase 2: Stakeholder engagement and Suffolk Climate Emergency Plan drafting

-Our stakeholder engagement will align with similar activity proposed in advance of the publication of air quality improvement and transport emissions reduction Plans within the Public Health and Transport Strategy areas.
-Feedback will be used to guide the drafting of a Suffolk Climate Emergency Plan, which we hope to make available for partner review and agreement in Autumn 2020.
+A draft Suffolk Climate Emergency Plan will be made available for partner review and agreement in early 2021.
 This work will support central government’s commitment to a green economic recovery in Suffolk as well as addressing the urgent need to deal with the climate emergency.